top of page

 Key outcomes and next steps from our mission include:

-Work Package (WP1 and WP3) progress - The demand for exercising and exercise training remains high, reaffirming our commitment to proceed with WP1 raising awareness on biosecurity and biosecurity risk management, cross-cutting biological risks (zoonoses/pests) and dual-use high-risk biological materials and relevant research and technologies, for all relevant stakeholders; improved inter-sectorial exchange and coordination with the development of response plans and procedures to handle high-risk biological materials and related biological hazards.
+Work Package (WP1 and WP3) progress - The demand for exercising training remains high, reaffirming our commitment to proceed with WP1 raising awareness on biosecurity and biosecurity risk management, cross-cutting biological risks (zoonoses/pests) and dual-use high-risk biological materials and relevant research and technologies, for all relevant stakeholders; improved inter-sectorial exchange and coordination with the development of response plans and procedures to handle high-risk biological materials and related biological hazards.

 WP3 Strengthen the level of enforcement of biosecurity related legislation, national and local guidelines particularly border control monitoring, as per our revised plan.
 Our first WP3 training session is scheduled to take place in Brunei at the end of November, aligning with our initial projections.